 Homework is set to support work in class.
 Whenever homework is set we need support from home in ensuring that it is done.
 A homework diary is provided to ensure communication between home and school.
-Recording of tasks in diaries each day also encourages your child to be responsible for themselves.
-(Further diaries are available for a charge of 50p for Yrs 3 - 5 or £1.00 for Yr 6).
+We believe completing homework encourages your child to be responsible for themselves.
+(Further diaries are available for 50p.)
+Homework timetables are displayed in class so that parents are fully aware of homework expectations.

-The classroom charter negotiated within each class will have an expectation that homework is completed and books returned.
-Warnings will be given out if the rules are broken and pupils will be expected to complete work in breaktime detention or after school detention.
-Good Day Tickets can be withheld if homework is not completed in full or to an adequate / satisfactory standard.
+The classroom charter negotiated with each class will have an expectation that homework is completed and books returned.
+Warnings will be given out if the rules are broken and pupils will be expected to complete work in break-time detention.